toshas/torch-fidelity/doc/sphinx/source/miscellaneous.md

 the `samples_find_ext` keyword argument.
 After the files list is collected, it is sorted alpha-numerically, and then shuffled.
 If shuffling is not desired, it can be disabled by setting the `--no-samples-shuffle` key or using the `samples_shuffle` keyword argument.
+Since in-the-wild images can be of arbitrary shapes, it is necessary to bring them all to the same canonical size and square shape, compatible with the evaluation protocol.
+Specify `--samples_resize_and_crop` to resize all images to match the given size on the shorter side and then perform center cropping.

 ## Other Options